I Love to See the Temple

 - Cut open the door and crease its back edge so it will open and close.
 Glue a light yellow background behind the door.

 - To trace the sign’s shape around the words that will be on it, center the words over the sign shape on the temple, then trace the outside shape around the words, and then cut it out.
 Cut the sign in half so one side says “Holiness to the Lord” and the other says “House of the Lord”.

 - Close the windows and doors with sticky tack.

 - Cut out around the boy, the girl figure, and the walking stones.
 (Optional: Put magnets on the back of the these pieces.)

 - Items needed: a black marker and magnets or tape.

 Put the picture of the temple on the chalkboard.
 Post or show the visuals as you discuss each of the following lines of the song:

 I love to see the temple – Put the picture of the boy to the left of the temple.

-To feel the Holy Spirit, to listen and to pray – Open the window to the girl praying.
-Explain that the temple’s sacredness, and its peaceful atmosphere, is maintained so that the things of the Spirit can be felt abundantly.
+To feel the Holy Spirit, to listen and to pray – Open the window of the girl praying.
+Explain that the temple’s sacredness and its peaceful atmosphere is maintained so that the things of the Spirit can be felt abundantly.